droe/example.kext/README.md

 ## Overview

 `Mk/kext.mk` is a makefile for building macOS kernel extensions without the opaque Xcode project bloat.
 This example kernel extension for macOS demonstrates how to use `Mk/kext.mk`.

+`Mk/xcode.mk` is a makefile for Xcode selection, macOS min version targeting and SDK selection.
+While it is used by `Mk/kext.mk` internally, it can also be used standalone in makefiles for userspace code on macOS.

 All this is by no means rocket science, but since there exists very little up-to-date documentation on how to build kernel extensions manually, this might save other inclined kernel hackers with a dislike for GUI based build configuration some relief.

+`Mk/kext.mk` and `Mk/xcode.mk` were originally written for [xnumon](https://github.com/droe/xnumon), but have been made available in this separate project under a less restrictive license.

 ## Requirements